The Baton Rouge Area Foundation is among more than 700 community foundation across the United States.

 Current civic leadership projects:

 The Health District – A master plan to improve traffic and movement in the Bluebonnet Boulevard, Perkins Road and Essen Lane corridor, and a strategy to leverage health care expertise and research to lift the economy.
+As well, health care providers in the District are creating Center of Excellence and the District itself is being retrofitted with infrastructure to be a more complete place.

 Intercity Passenger Rail – Collaborating with leaders from Baton Rouge to New Orleans to start passenger rail service between the cities.
-Read more HERE.
-Page 14.